kmille/borgctl/README.md

 ```yaml
 "BORG_RSH": "ssh -I /usr/lib64/pkcs11/opensc-pkcs11.so -o ForwardAgent=no -o IdentityAgent=no"
 ```
 as environment variable in the config file.
-But can also stay with your `.ssh/config` if you like.
+But you can also stay with your `.ssh/config` if you like.

 #### Logging

 In the config directory you will find a file called logging.conf.
 It is used by borgctl and borg itself for logging.
-It prints everything to stderr and logs everything in a log file, which can be found in the log directory.
-The log file gets rotated automatically after 1 megabyte.
+The borg output (stdout and stderr) is printed to stdout, the borgctl output is printed to stderr.
+Everything gets logged to borg.log, which can be found in the log directory.
+The log file gets rotated automatically after reaching 1 megabyte.
 Docs can be found [here](https://docs.python.org/3/library/logging.config.html#logging.config.fileConfig) and [here](https://docs.python.org/3/library/logging.handlers.html#logging.handlers.RotatingFileHandler).
 [Here](https://borgbackup.readthedocs.io/en/stable/usage/general.html#logging) are the docs from borgbackup about logging.

 ### Monitoring with py3status

 I use [monitoring_last_backup.py](https://github.com/kmille/borgctl/blob/main/contrib/monitoring_last_backup.py) with [py3status](https://github.com/ultrabug/py3status) on my laptop.
 It shows `B:3d` when my last backup was 3 days ago.
 The color changes from green to red after 7 days.
-You can run python3 monitoring_last_backup.py to test it.
+You can run `python3 monitoring_last_backup.py` to test it.

+# Development

+You need [poetry](https://python-poetry.org/docs/basic-usage/).
+Get get started, use `poetry install`.
+Then you can run `poetry run borgctl --help`.
+The code can be found in the borgctl directory.
+Deployment/monitoring stuff is in the contrib directory.
+Tests can be run with `poetry run pytest tests -s -v -x`.
+To run the mypy checks, run `poetry run mypy`.
+Mypy is configured in `pyproject.toml`.